acdlite/recompose/docs/API.md

 stateUpdater(newValue: any, ?callback: Function): void
 ```

 The first form accepts a function which maps the previous state value to a new state value.
 You'll likely want to use this state updater along with `withHandlers()` to create specific updater functions.
-For example, to create a HoC that adds basic counting functionality to a component:
+For example, to create a HOC that adds basic counting functionality to a component:

 ```js
 const addCounting = compose(